pan1kt/GamingTweaks/README.md

 `netsh int tcp set global ecncapability=enabled` <br/>
 `netsh int tcp set global fastopen=enabled` <br/>

+**Note:** This can possibily disable your VPN, cause it disables isatap.
+Remove isatap line and it should probably work

 **Use the file for referent your Windows version:**

 [Download Windows 7 Network+Adapter.bat](files/net7.bat) <br/>